How much do your students love working with decimals and decimal operations?

 When working with decimals in a Sudoku puzzle, students need to consider their target numbers, as well as how to complete the necessary operation.
 This makes decimal practice a bit more interesting and engaging than working on one problem after another on a worksheet.

-I’ve only used the addition problems (which actually requires them to subtract:-), but I plan to try the other operations as well and create larger puzzles (6 x 6 and maybe 9 x 9).
+I’ve only used addition problems (which actually requires them to subtract:-), but other operations may work well also.

-To make students really think things through, I may mix up the operations!
+- Puzzles with all operations would be a greater challenge as well.
 For instance, in a 4 X 4 puzzle, the first column could be two multiplication problems and two addition problems.
-This should keep students paying close attention.